SRT System

 Preconfigured implies that ALL of the knots are tied in advance and therefore, the system is always READY to be rigged and climbed using Canopy Anchor SRT.
 In order to pass a friction hitch through a running anchor in midair, the system needs a large loop at one end that can be properly positioned.

-The disadvantage of this method is that the rigging of the rope is a more precarious operation, given that we need to pass a friction hitch through a loop in mid air (“threading the needle”).
+The disadvantage of this method is that the rigging of the rope is a more precarious operation, given that we need to pass a friction hitch (hitch #1) through a loop in mid air (“threading the needle”).

 In this video, JRB demonstrates a Preconfigured SRT system using a Longhorn Agile Hitch and a JRB Bowline.